ICPI/TrainingDataset/README.md

 You can read the dataset directly into R by using the comands below.
 You must have the `readr` or `ICPIutilities` package installed.

+### NOTES

+- user must supply filepath for local PSNUxIM MSD
+- requires having MSD (.txt) stored locally
+- requires having planets_psnuuids2map.csv saved in Input which identifies the actual PSNUs that will be masked

 ```
 #install packages
   install.packages("readr")